jakemcc/jakemccrary.com/source/_posts/2021-07-20-improve-your-tests-by-picking-better-constants.markdown

 A new developer joins your team and asks a question about how the code resolves config values.
 You are unsure of the details so you pair up with the new teammate to dig into the code.

-You know the codebase uses a relatively simple relatively simple key-value pair concept for configuration.
+You know the codebase uses a relatively simple key-value pair concept for configuration.
 It reads keys and values from a known files and, based on some rules, either ignores or overrides values when keys are duplicated across files.

 `config-value` is the function that looks up the value for a particular configuration key, represented as a `string`.
-This function takes three arguments an in-memory representation of the configuration files, the key to lookup, and the mode to operate in.
+This function takes three arguments: an in-memory representation of the configuration files, the key to lookup, and the mode to operate in.
-You know the mode is important in influencing how config key resolution works but don't remember the details.
+You know the mode is important in influencing how config resolution works but you don't remember the details.

 Luckily for you and your pair, the codebase has plenty of unit tests.
 The two of you dive in and look at some tests, hoping to understand how config resolution works.